zhaziragaripolla/VirtualTourist/README.md

 <p>The Virtual Tourist app downloads and stores images from Flickr.
 The app allows users to drop pins on a map, as if they were stops on a tour.
 Users will then be able to download pictures for the location and persist both the pictures, and the association of the pictures with the pin.

 ## Getting started
-- Clone the repo and run FlickrSearch.xcodeproj
+- Clone the repo and run VirtualTourist.xcodeproj
 - Get an API Key from [FlickrAPI](https://www.flickr.com/services/api/misc.api_keys.html)
 - Paste your generated API Key to file *APIKey.swift*